Partners and Sponsors

-The Thuringian Innovation Center CEEC Jena is funded by the Free State of Thuringia under the number 2016 IZN 0009 and co-financed by funds from the European Union within the framework of the European Regional Development Fund (ERDF)External link.
+The Thuringian Innovation Center CEEC Jena is funded by the Free State of Thuringia under the number 2022 IZN 0013 and co-financed by funds from the European Union within the framework of the European Regional Development Fund (ERDF)External link.
 Previously, it was funded under the 2016 IZN 0009 project.

 The CEEC Jena Innovation Center offers research and development services as well as education and training in three areas – light-energy conversion, energy storage and clean tech.
 The grant application concerned the current activities and characteristics of the CEEC Jena in the field of energy storage.

 Innovative energy storage technologies are an important element for the success of the energy transition in Germany and for future value creation as an industrial nation in a large number of product areas.
 The CEEC Jena is specialized in developing next-generation batteries ("Beyond Lithium Batteries") in a holistic research approach that ranges from application-oriented basic research to prototyping.
 In contrast to competing approaches, the research at the CEEC Jena aims at the replacement of metals (for example, cobalt in lithium batteries or rare earths in nickel-metal hybrid batteries) by environmentally friendly alternatives made of polymers (plastics) or ceramics.